JamesMaca/COMP3123-Full-Stack-Dev-I/Assignments/assignment2/README.md

 ## James MacAloney - 101362896
 ### Date: Dec 02 2023

 1. To execute the containers you can run the following command in the terminal/cmd line when in the root directory of the project.
+This will create the containers and start them when they are done compilling.

             docker-compose -p comp3123-assignment2 -f docker-compose.yml up -d